 How do you store baked peanut butter cookies?

-Store cookies in an airtight container on the counter.
-They’ll be soft for at least 3-4 days, if you haven’t over baked them.
+Store cookies in an airtight container on the counter top.
+The will store and remain soft for at least 3-4 days, if you haven’t over baked them.

 Can you freeze baked peanut butter cookies?

 You can freeze peanut butter cookies.
-I freeze baked peanut butter cookies in airtight containers for up to two months.
+I freeze baked peanut butter cookies in airtight containers for up to 2 months.
+When placing in the freezer I recommend placing a sheet of baking paper between each layer of cookie to stop them sticking together.

 Peanut Allergy Peanut Butter Cookies